wavesplatform/Waves/README.md

 Run
 ---

-Run start.sh script to connect to the network, but network is down now :)

-You can edit folders / other settings in settings.json file before running ./start.sh.

-Another option is to run one or two peers on the local machine:
+Run one or two peers on the local machine:

 * run ./recompile.sh to (re-)build .jar file